nomadinjax/esapi4cf/README.md

 - added NULL unit tests from ESAPI4J due to improved NULL support in Railo 4.1
 - DefaultEncoder - now fully dependent on ESAPI4J which resolved Issues 25, 26 & 28 and improved performance
 - SafeFile - now fully dependent on ESAPIJ and full File method support
+- DefaultExecutor - new fully dependent on ESAPIJ
 -

 1.0.3a - 2013-10-18